 Vikos Aoos National Park

-Located in the center of mainland Greece, this region is often overlooked when it comes to scenery, but it has just as much to offer as the most popular sports in the country.
-Vikos Aoos is the region’s resident national park, within which you’ll find a long list of traditional stone villages and views that parallel even the islands.
+To start this hiking in Greece post I have to mention Vikos Aoos National Park.
+Located in the center of mainland Greece, this region is often overlooked regarding scenery, but it has just as much to offer as the most popular sports in the country.
+Vikos Aoos is the region’s resident national park, and you’ll find a long list of traditional stone villages and views that parallel even the islands.

-There’s a mountain range with peaks up to 2000 feet, and views of nearby drakolimni (“dragon lakes”), so named because of the folklore that they were inhabited by dragons.
+There’s a mountain range with peaks up to 2000 feet, and views of nearby drakolimni (“dragon lakes”), so named because of the folklore that dragons inhabited.
 The infighting between the dragons resulted in the existence of the nearby mountain ranges.
+One of the best hikes in Vikos Aoos is Drakolimni, which is a 15.4 kilometer and 1,367 meters – so a big day out but so much reward!

 This short hike is less than two hours and will take you through the island’s ancient watermills, alongside mystical waterfalls, and across a small river.
 Be sure to work in a visit to the Filippi watermill, which has been restored to function.